mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

 ## Customizations

-To customize any of the default levels, provide their name as key and an object containing the CSS rules as value to the `theme.typography` node.
+To customize a default level, provide its name as a key along with an object containing the CSS rules as a value to the `theme.typography` node.

 The example below illustrates the customization of the `h1` level: